carlo-fontanos/bitshares-api-cli-wallet/README.md

 + Full Node

 Tested using Genesis File setup: http://docs.bitshares.org/testnet/private-testnet.html.

-You can setup your own RPC endpoint by following the tutorial on this link: http://docs.bitshares.org/integration/apps/cliwallet.html
+You can setup your own RPC endpoint by following the tutorial from this link: http://docs.bitshares.org/integration/apps/cliwallet.html

+You can read more about Bitshares from this link: http://docs.bitshares.org/integration/exchanges/index.html